pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 ## Exclamation mark

 It is used to show strong feelings of joy, sadness, confusion, surprise, etc. This mark can be used after a word, phrase or sentence.
 The sentences ending with an exclamation mark are called exclamatory sentences.
 A few examples of such sentences are:
 1. Alas!
-My holidays are cancelled.
+My holidays are canceled.
 2. Wow, it’s raining!
 3. Oh God!
 4. I hear thunder!